FrancesCoronel/personal-website-v3/site/content/adventures/2013-06-13-maury-high-school.md

 Matthew Fontaine Maury High School also known as Maury High School, one of five city comprehensive high schools, is a high school located in the Ghent area of Norfolk, Virginia, United States.

+- Graduated in the top 10% of my class
+- Completed 10 AP courses
+- Innovation Award
+- Early College Scholar
+- Board of Ed.
+Excellence in Civic Education
+- Governor’s Seal

 ### Activities

-- Operation Smile
+- Operation Smile Club, Model United Nations, FBLA, Varsity Tennis Team
-- Model UN

 ### Courses